 Computer eye strain is the number one eye-related complaint in the United States, and it’s no wonder – the average American adult spends nine hours a day staring into screens.
 If you’re experiencing eye strain symptoms like itchy, tired, or burning eyes and headaches or loss of focus and spend a large chunk of your day in front of a computer, you could be suffering from computer eye strain.
 Sometimes referred to as digital eye strain, the condition affects between 70-75 percent of computer workers.
-The good news is there are numerous things you can do to help avoid the condition and calm its symptoms.
+There are contact lenses designed to specifically address eye strain from digital device use, like the Biofinity Energys with its ‘digital optics zone’, but this is an uncommon feature.
+The good news is there are numerous things you can do to help avoid the condition and calm its symptoms, regardless of your choice of vision correction.

 Don’t Forget to Blink